2024 Russian Online Language Pedagogy (OLP) series graphic

 Asynchronous tasks (following live panels)

-• How do I participate in the asynchronous tasks?
-After each live panel session, participants will respond to the day’s prompts by making posts in Padlet at their leisure.
+• How do I participate in the Russian OLP Padlet?
+After each live panel session, participants will respond to the day’s prompts by making posts in the Russian OLP Padlet at their leisure.
 This may involve discussing an aspect of the day’s content, sharing resources, and so forth.
 Participants should make at least three posts for each of the three session days.
-Be sure to include your full name with your posts, so you are appropriately credited for your contributions,
+Be sure to include your full name with your posts, so you are appropriately credited for your contributions.

 Final Project: 3-2-1 Reflection